mWalrus/setman-rs/README.md

 ```
 upstream_url = "https://github.com/username/setman-settings-repo-name.git"
 user = "your-github-username"
+email = "your@github.email"
+pass = "giTHuB-P@$$woRd" // can be omitted
 ```
+If you chose to omit the password field you will be prompted for it during runtime when using any of the git related functionalities.

 ## Usage
 After installing setman you can use `setman help` to view the application's options and commands.